-- in relation to the Czech Republic Business Unit: - To retain its reference position in banking and insurance services by offering its retail, SME and mid-cap clients a hassle-free, no-frills client experience. - To use data and AI to offer personalised solutions proactively to its clients, including via Kate, its personalised digital assistant. - To continue the further digitalisation of its services and to introduce new and innovative products and services, including open bank-insurance solutions aimed at boosting the financial well-being of its clients. - To concentrate on rolling out straight through processing and further simplifying products, head office, distribution model and branding, in order to enable it to operate even more cost-effectively. - To unlock business potential through advanced use of data and digital lead management, to leverage its position as market leader in home finance and to focus even more strongly on growing the volume and profitability of its insurance offering. - To strengthen its business culture and become even more flexible, agile and diverse. - To express its social engagement by focusing on environmental awareness, financial literacy, entrepreneurship and population ageing.; - in relation to the International Markets Business Unit (excluding Ireland): - The updated group strategy presents a number of challenges for all countries in the business unit, viz.:

-- To develop new and unique 'bank-insurance+' propositions. - To continue digitally upgrading their distribution model. - To drive up the volume of straight-through and scalable processing. - -To increase the capacity in relation to data and AI to enable them to proactively offer relevant and personalised solutions. - To selectively expand activities with a view to securing a top-three position in banking and a top-four position in insurance. - To implement a socially responsible approach in all countries, with a particular focus on environmental awareness, financial literacy, entrepreneurship and health. - Country-specific: - To become the undisputed leader in the area of innovation in Hungary.
+- in relation to the Czech Republic Business Unit: - O To retain its reference position in banking and insurance services by offering its retail, SME and mid-cap clients a hassle-free, no-frills client experience.

+- O To use data and AI to offer personalised solutions proactively to its clients, including via Kate, its personalised digital assistant. - O To continue the further digitalisation of its services and to introduce new and innovative products and services, including open bank-insurance solutions aimed at boosting the financial well-being of its clients. - O To concentrate on rolling out straight through processing and further simplifying products, head office, distribution model and branding, in order to enable it to operate even more cost-effectively. - O To further increase the client base and further strengthen its market position, especially in insurance and investment services. - O To strengthen its business culture on the values responsive, respectful and result driven. - O To become the reference in advisory services in terms of climate change and sustainable lending and investments.
+To also express its social engagement To also express its social engagement by focusing on financial literacy, entrepreneurship, population ageing and cybersecurity; - in relation to the International Markets Business Unit: - The updated group strategy presents a number of challenges for all countries in the business unit, viz.: - To develop new and unique 'bank-insurance+' propositions. - To continue digitally upgrading their distribution model. - To drive up the volume of straight-through and scalable processing. - To increase the capacity in relation to data and AI to enable them to proactively offer relevant and personalised solutions. - To selectively expand activities with a view to securing a top-three position in banking and insurance. - To implement a socially responsible approach in all countries, with a particular focus on environmental awareness, financial literacy, entrepreneurship and health.

+o Country-specific:

+To become the undisputed leader in the area of innovation in Hungary.
 The group is aiming to raise profitability by targeting income through vigorous client acquisition in all banking segments and through more intensive cross-selling.
-It also aims to expand its insurance activities substantially, primarily through sales at bank branches and, for non-life insurance, via both online and traditional brokers. - To maintain robust growth in strategic products in Slovakia (i.e. home loans, consumer finance, SME funding, leasing and insurance), partly through cross-selling to group clients and via digital channels.
-Other priorities include the sale of funds and increased fee income. - To focus as regards the banking business in Bulgaria on increasing our share of the lending market in all segments, while applying a robust risk framework.
-The group's insurer, DZI, is likewise maintaining its goal of growing faster than the market in both life and non-life insurance, via the bank and other channels..
+It also aims to expand its insurance activities substantially, primarily through sales at bank branches for life insurance and both online and via agents, brokers and bank branches for non-life insurance.

+- To maintain robust growth in strategic products in Slovakia (i.e. home loans, consumer finance, SME funding, leasing and insurance), partly through cross-selling to group clients and via digital channels.
+Other priorities include the sale of funds and increased fee income. - To focus in Bulgaria on the merger between UBB and the acquired Raffeisenbank Bulgaria to create the leading bank in Bulgaria, including in the area of digitalisation and innovation, and to become the reference in bank-insurance in all segments.
+The group's insurer, DZI, is likewise maintaining its goal of growing faster than the market in both life and non-life insurance.

-An overview of the Group's recent acquisitions is set out in the chapter "We focus on sustainable and profitable growth" of the Issuer's 2020 Annual Report, which is incorporated by reference into this Base Prospectus as set out in the section entitled "Documents incorporated by reference".
+An overview of the Group's recent acquisitions is set out in the chapter "We focus on sustainable and profitable growth" of the Issuer's 2022 annual report, which is incorporated by reference into this Base Prospectus as set out in the section entitled "Documents Incorporated by Reference".